Nicknames for Austin, Texas

 Hippie Haven

-Even now, Austin maintains a very alternative, hipster feel, much of which is owed to the hippies who moved to the city more than 50 years ago.
-The area's reputation for live music is undoubtedly attributed to the generation as well.
+Today, Austin still maintains a strong alternative, hipster vibe, much of which can be traced back to the hippies who settled here around 60 years ago.
+The city's reputation for live music is undoubtedly attributed to this generation as well.

 Silicon Hills

-Opinions vary on whether the nickname can be attributed to the Austin Chamber of Commerce or the city council.
-Either way, it served as a means to help Austin stand out and attract tourism.
+There's some debate about whether the nickname was popularized by the Austin Chamber of Commerce or the city council, but either way, it helped Austin stand out and attract tourism.

-The 512 is the nickname for the city of Austin that you'll most likely hear in casual conversation.
-You'll also see it often in writing, primarily online.
-And if you're calling someone in Austin, you'll probably need to type it in.
+"512" is the nickname for Austin that you'll most likely hear in casual conversation or see in writing, particularly online.
+And if you're calling someone in Austin, you'll probably need to type it in as well.

-Like many other numerical city nicknames, the 512 refers to Austin's telephone area code.
-It was one of the original area codes the American Telephone and Telegraph Company (AT&T) set up in 1947.
-The 512's area has shrunk over the years, but it still serves the residents of Austin.
+Like many numerical city nicknames, "512" refers to Austin's telephone area code, which was one of the original area codes assigned by AT&T in 1947.
+Although the 512 coverage area has shrunk over the years, it still serves Austin residents.

 Erin Donahue Photography/Shutterstock.com

-Once the sun sets, Austin becomes a famous spot to see Mexican free-tailed bats
+Once the sun sets, Austin becomes "Bat City" as Mexican Free-Tailed Bats fly about

 Bat City

-Since the early 1980s, the Congress Bridge has been home to an estimated 1.5 million Mexican free-tailed bats.
-You can spot them taking off from under the bridge and flying out towards Lady Bird Lake just after dark.
+Since the early 1980s, the Congress Bridge has been home to an estimated 1.5 million Mexican Free-Tailed Bats.
+At dusk, you can watch the bats emerge from under the bridge and fly out toward Lady Bird Lake.

 In Summary